Isotope Use on Scripps Ships

 At the time an official request is made for the use of a research vessel of the SIO fleet it should be clearly indicated whether the use of isotopes is envisaged.
 It is realized that precise details cannot be made available a few years in advance, but it is expected that A "Request for Isotope Usage on SIO Vessels" form will be filed before the deadlines described below.

 The application can be emailed (following the directions on the application) or sent by regular mail to:

 La Jolla, CA 92093

-For sealed source instruments a letter describing the instrument and it's intended use should be addressed to the above address.
+For sealed source instruments a letter describing the instrument and its intended use should be addressed to the above address.

 Isotope Usage Applications

-It should be emphasized that the final responsibility for the proper usage of isotopes on Scripps vessels rests not only with the isotope users but in particular with the Chief Scientist of each cruise.
+It should be emphasized that the final responsibility for the proper usage of isotopes on SIO vessels rests not only with the isotope users but in particular with the Chief Scientist of each cruise.

 Shipping of Isotopes or Sealed Source Instruments